SwayamDevDubey/SwayamDevDubey/README.md

+-  I am a ASTROPHYSICIST+COSMOLOGIST+PROGRAMMER..
 - 👋 System.Out.print("Hi, I’m @SwayamDevDubey")
 - 👀 // I’ve intend to learn programming ...;//
 - 🌱 certified in Astronomical calcualtions using python recognised by IAPT and coord by IITB ...
-- 💞️ if (Always learning & upgrading my skillset, ...;)
+- 💞️ if( Always_learning==True){
+- sout(upgrading my skillset)};
 - 📫 String[] learnt= {html5,MYSQL,JAVA,PYTHON(ASTROPY,NUMPY};
 - 😄 Pronouns: Mr.Dev...
-- ⚡ Fun fact:I TAKE PICTURES OF STARS , GALAXY USING USING DATA ANALYSIS IN PYTHON
+- ⚡ Fun fact:I LOVE TAKING PICTURES 0F STARS , GALAXY USING USING DATA ANALYSIS IN PYTHON
 -  📫if sky is the limit , then go there...

 <!---